Cannabis banking bill heads to Senate, but future still unclear

 “The problem is that Senate Banking Chair Sherrod Brown does not appear interested in advancing the House version of SAFE,” the analysts said.
 “He wants social justice provisions, which we believe put at risk the GOP votes needed to overcome a filibuster.”

-Shares of Green Thumb Industries Inc (GTII.CD), Curaleaf Holdings Inc (CURA.CD) and Cresco Labs (CL.CD), pot companies which have the biggest U.S. exposure and stand to benefit most from the bill's passage, rose between 1.5% and 3% in early trading.
+Shares of Green Thumb Industries Inc, Curaleaf Holdings Inc and Cresco Labs, pot companies which have the biggest U.S. exposure and stand to benefit most from the bill’s passage, rose between 1.5% and 3% in early trading.

 “Given the bipartisan support behind the bill, and the fact that we currently have a Senate under Democratic control, the bill’s chances of being passed by Senate are definitely better this time around,” Jason Wilson, cannabis and banking expert at ETF Managers Group, said.